edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-03-21-on-the-job-training-advantages.md

 The benefits of on the job training for employers and employees alike make it a better option than paying for conferences, guest speakers, or dodgy paper manuals that may just gather dust.
 No more sitting in windowless rooms for entire weeks of training.
 No more learning what does not apply or is not necessary.

 On-the-job training delivered specifically through various microlearning modules is vital today because the [advantages can’t be beat](/blog/advantages-of-elearning/).
-It’s applicable, sensible for the bottom line, efficient, and flexible.
+The major advantages of on-the-job training include:

+1. Easily applicable
+2. It makes good (money) sense
+3. Saves time
+4. Gives you flexibility
+5. It's social-ready

 {% asset 'blog/2018/2018-03-21-on-the-job-training-advantages-infographic.jpg'
   alt='On The Job Training Advantages'